section-engineering-education/engineering-education/content/articles/continuous-wavelet-transform-of-signals/index.md

 If you look at the scalogram, we can see at what point was the breakpoints.
 So it shows the strength of CWT in the analysis of the signal.

 ### Conclusion
-Performing the CWT is a very important process for analyzing the various signals.
+Performing the CWT is a very important process for analyzing various signals.
 This process is widely used in the various fields we discussed before.
 The scalogram view of the signal gives detailed visual information about the signal.
-It means by just looking at the scalogram, you can see the behaviour of the signal.
+It means by just looking at the scalogram, you can see the behavior of the signal.

 Happy coding!

+---
+Peer Review Contributions by: [Willies Ogola](/engineering-education/authors/willies-ogola/)

 <!-- MathJax script -->
 <script type="text/javascript" async